We’re working behind the scenes to help change the future of gas and reach New Zealand’s zero carbon goal by 2050.

 What does this mean for business and industrial customers?

 When it comes to your equipment, research shows it’s unlikely it will be affected by blends of up to 20% hydrogen with natural gas.
 However, after 2035 when we progress towards 100% hydrogen, equipment will need to change as hydrogen burns differently.
 The good news is that equipment manufacturers are already bringing hydrogen-ready products to market.
 You’ll have plenty of time to replace equipment with hydrogen-ready equipment at the end of its lifespan.
-Even better, high-temperature process heat is actually best delivered by zero carbon gases.

 How can businesses reduce emissions right now?